testdrivenio/django-aloe-bdd/example_bdd/README.md

 Destroying test database for alias 'default'...
 ```

 The test fails because you haven't mapped the step statements to Python functions.
-You do so in the following file.
+Do so in the following file.

 **example/features/friendships_steps.py**